confio/tgrade-contracts/packages/tg4/README.md

 we define two raw queries that are designed for more efficiency in contract-contract calls.
 These use keys exported by `tg4`

 `TOTAL_KEY` - making a raw query with this key (`b"total"`) will return a JSON-encoded `u64`

 `members_key()` - takes an `Addr` and returns a key that can be used for raw query (`"\x00\x07members" || addr`).
 This will return empty bytes if the member is not inside the group, otherwise a JSON-encoded `u64`

 ## Hooks

-One special feature of the `tg4` contracts is that they allow the admin to register multiple hooks.
+One special feature of `tg4` contracts is that they allow the admin to register multiple hooks.
 These are special contracts that need to react to changes in the group membership, and this allows them stay in sync.
-Again, note this is a powerful ability and you should only set hooks to contracts you fully trust, generally some contracts you deployed alongside the group.
+Again, note this is a powerful ability, and you should only set hooks to contracts you fully trust; generally some contracts you deployed alongside the group.

 If a contract is registered as a hook on a tg4 contract, then anytime